mitel/marathon-test-app/README.md

 Change dir into dist/cf and push it to the cloud with `cf push`

-Open a browser (better be Chrome or Safari) to the web address with the suffix /devops
+Open a browser to the web address with the suffix `/devops`
 eg: `http://devopsday.cfapps.io/devops/`

 ## Build & Deploy with Mesosphere DCOS